-All the images on this site are available to use for free, unless they have been published by someone else , in which case, please contact them first to get their permission.
+All the images on this site are available to use , unless they have been published by someone else , in which case, please contact them first to get their permission.

 I did not get as far as 6th form, or any other FE or art training.
 But I have studied these artists in galleries and books for all my life.